 In-depth study of the uses of management accounting tools and their impact on the contemporary business organization.
 Includes evolution of cost and decision models and the management accounting function, as well as the application of fundamental methods.
 Emphasis on case studies and research and the development of written and oral communication skills in a management accounting context.
-Prerequisite: BU 522 and BU 526 or consent of instructor.
+Prerequisite: BU 522, BU 526 (Accounting) or equivalent, and admission to the MBA program.